-The Urban Studies minor consists of 21 semester hours including Urban Studies 171, three 4-semester-hour basic urban courses, a 4-semester-hour Urban Internship or Urban Term field placement, and a 1-semester-hour senior paper in consultation with a student's minor adviser and at least one other member of the Urban Studies faculty.
+The Urban Studies minor consists of 21 semester hours including Urban Studies 171, three 4-semester-hour basic urban courses one of which can be the combination of the two 2-semester-hour Education basic urban courses, a 4-semester-hour Urban Internship, Urban Student Teaching or Urban Term field placement, and a 1-semester-hour senior paper in consultation with a student's minor adviser and at least one other member of the Urban Studies faculty.
 Additionally, to provide a broader contextual background to the minor, the student may wish to take one or more of the suggested urban interest courses listed in the description of the Urban Studies curriculum.